Okami4D/Compact-Bonnet-Surface-Visualization/docs/src/index.md

 This base uses GLMakie for rendering and simply creates wrappers around the “surface!” and “wireframe!” functions to allow inputting literal maps $f$ and $x$ and $y$ domain values generating $U$.

-There is also a simple construction of a GeometryBasics Mesh given the “createParametricMesh” function which allows for outputting the parametrization of our function into an “.obj” for futher visualization in programms like Blender (This functionality can be seen in the Interactive Scene “visualiseParametricSurfaces.jl”)
+There is also a simple construction of a GeometryBasics Mesh given the “createParametricMesh” function which allows for outputting the parametrization of our function into an “.obj” for futher visualization in programs like Blender (This functionality can be seen in the Interactive Scene “visualiseParametricSurfaces.jl”)

-Eventhough the Project centers around generating parametric functions for very complicated constructions (namely the isothermic Torus and its Bonnet Surfaces) we have added some simple pre-built parametric functions that can all be seen in action in the “visualiseParametricSurfaces.jl” scene.
+Even though the Project centers around generating parametric functions for very complicated constructions (namely the isothermic Torus and its Bonnet Surfaces) we have added some simple pre-built parametric functions that can all be seen in action in the “visualiseParametricSurfaces.jl” scene.

 One note is that the parametrization given for the Wente Torus, a closely related surface to the topic of isothermic Tori and Bonnet Pairs is taken from Rolf Walter’s “Explicit Examples to the H-Problem of Heinz Hopf”.